brownc2/bookmark_challenge/README.md

  So that I can quickly go to web sites I regularly visit I would like to see a list of bookmarks.

+As a user, I would like to have the ability to add bookmarks to my bookmark list, so I can use them again in the future.

 ## Domain Model

 ![Bookmark Manager domain model](./public/images/bookmark_manager_1.png)